sandravesterling/CSS/README.md

 ### Predicting Elections with Google Trends Data
-#### Could Google Trends Data been used to predict the Swedish general election 2022?
+#### Could Google Trends Data have been used to predict the Swedish general election 2022?